MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/system-supplied-usb-drivers.md

 ## Microsoft-provided USB device class drivers

 Microsoft provides drivers for several USB device classes approved by USB-IF.
-These drivers and their installation files are included in Windows.
+The drivers and their installation files are included in Windows.
 They're available in the \\Windows\\System32\\DriverStore\\FileRepository folder.

 See, [USB device class drivers included in Windows](supported-usb-classes.md).

-## Related topics
+## See also

 - [Universal Serial Bus (USB)](../index.yml)
 - [USB Driver Development Guide](usb-driver-development-guide.md)